Asylum Seeker Census

 Asylum Seekers by Shelter Type (Individuals)

 Individuals seeking asylum residing in City shelters are classified into one of three household types: families with children, adult families, and single adults.
 The census is broken down by household type.
-Families with children made up the largest share of the population in FY 2024, and on September 15, 2024, represented 78% of the asylum-seeking population in NYC funded shelter.
+Families with children made up the largest share of the population in FY 2024, and as of December 29, 2024, represented 78% of the asylum-seeking population in NYC-funded shelter.

+The City has placed time limits on many household types.
 In August 2023, City Hall instituted a 60-day limit on single adult stays at HERRCs, and reduced that time limit to 30 days in October of the same year, requiring these individuals to reapply for shelter.
-On October 16, 2023, City Hall announced that families with children in non-DHS shelters will also be required to move and reapply for shelter after 60 days.
-On November 13, 2023, single adults in DHS shelters started receiving 30-day notices, these shelter limits were formalized in a stipulation of settlement agreement entered in March 2024.
-On January 9, 2024, 60-day notices for families with children in non-DHS shelters began to expire.
-In late August, the State granted NYC permission to issue 60-day notices to new immigrant families with children in DHS facilities.[1]
+On October 16, 2023, City Hall announced that families with children in non-DHS shelters would also be required to move and reapply for shelter after 60 days.
+On November 13, 2023, single adults in DHS shelters started receiving 30-day notices; these shelter limits were formalized in a stipulation of settlement agreement entered in March 2024.
+[2] [3] In late August 2024, the State granted NYC permission to issue 60-day notices to new immigrant families with children in DHS facilities, however as of mid-December 2024, the Comptroller’s Office is unaware of any such notices being issued.
+[4] In November 2024, the Administration announced that families with children in kindergarten through sixth grade could remain in the same shelter, regardless of managing agency, following their second 60-day notice.
+[5]

-Over this time period, the number of individuals in City-funded shelter has decreased from a peak of 69,000 in early January 2024.
-According to data provided by City Hall as of September 15th, a total of 13,151 families with children in emergency shelters (all non-DHS shelters to date) have been given 60-day notices.
-These households include a total of 38,282 individuals, 19,955 adults, and 18,327 children.
-Of the 18,735 adults from families with children in households whose 60-day notices had expired as of September 15, 14% remain in the shelter where their 60-day notice was given, 32% have been transferred to other shelters, and 54% do not remain in shelter.
-See the Comptroller’s recent investigation of the Adams Administration’s implementation of the 60-day rule.
+According to data provided by City Hall as of December 22nd, a total of 14,204 families with children in emergency shelters (all non-DHS shelters to date) have been given 60-day notices.
+These households include a total of 53,029 individuals (27,704 adults and 25,325 children).
+Of the 22,060 adults from families with children in households whose 60-day notices had expired as of December 22nd, 12% remain in the shelter where their 60-day notice was given, 26% have been transferred to other shelters, and 62% have left shelter.

 The Administration does not record next steps for those exiting shelter; information on asylum seekers transitioning out of City-funded shelters and whether they have secured their own housing is not available.

 This chart shows a four-week average of new arrivals and departures based on the overall shelter census change and the number of new arrivals or departures each week.
-When there were more people entering shelter than leaving, the shelter census grew.
 After the time limits on shelter stays were implemented, the number of people leaving shelter increased.
-At the same time, the number of entries has decreased which may be the result of the time limits and other deterrents such as curfews and long waiting times, decreased border crossings or other unknown factors.
+At the same time, the number of entries has decreased, potentially the result of the time limits and other deterrents such as curfews and long waiting times, decreased border crossings, or other unknown factors.

 Four Week Average of Asylum Seeker Entries and Exits